SPHERE: Spherical partitioning for large-scale routing optimization: Related Work

-Graph partitioning offers a complementary idea: simplify the problem by splitting the graph.
+Graph partitioning offers a complementary idea: simplify the problem by splitting the graph, a strategy specifically suited for large-scale routing.
 Kernighan-Lin improves an initial cut by greedy node swaps to reduce the number of edges crossing between parts while keeping parts balanced \citep{KernighanLin1970}.
 Multilevel schemes such as METIS repeatedly coarsen the graph, compute a cut on the coarse instance, and refine it during uncoarsening, which gives strong scalability in practice \citep{KarypisKumar1998}.
-In routing pipelines, these partitions are often used to build a quotient graph for a coarse path that is later refined within parts.
-A limitation of all such methods is that the cut is chosen without regard to the specific start-target pair $(s,t)$, so the boundary can lie across a narrow passage that every feasible $s$-$t$ path must use.
-Once this happens, the coarse or restricted routing stage may miss or degrade the necessary connection.
+In routing pipelines, these partitions, along with community-based heuristics like the Louvain method, are often used to build a \emph{quotient graph} for a coarse path or corridor that is later refined within parts \citep{Blondel2008}.
+A limitation of all such methods is that the cut is chosen without regard to the specific start-target pair $(s,t)$, so the boundary can lie across a narrow passage that every feasible $s$--$t$ path must use.
+Once this happens, the coarse or restricted routing stage may miss or degrade the necessary connection leading to potentially infeasible routes.\\ Parallel computation for shortest-path problems has also been studied to accelerate routing.
+For instance, \citet{Rozhon2023} analyze parallel Breadth-First Search and approximate distances within subgraphs.
+However, this approach is mainly theoretically analyzed.